 For children with LCH in the lung, pulmonary function testing and chest computed tomography scans are sensitive methods for detecting disease progression.

-Specific long-term follow-up guidelines after treatment of childhood cancer or in those who have received chemotherapy have been published by the Children's Oncology Group, and are available on the CureSearch Web site.References
+In summary, many patients with multisystem disease will experience long-term sequelae due to their underlying disease and/or treatment.
+Endocrine and CNS sequelae are the most common.
+These long-term sequelae significantly affect health quality of life in many of these patients.[Level of evidence: 3iiiC] Specific long-term follow-up guidelines after treatment of childhood cancer or in those who have received chemotherapy have been published by the Children's Oncology Group and are available on their Web site.References

 - Wnorowski M, Prosch H, Prayer D, et al.: Pattern and course of neurodegeneration in Langerhans cell histiocytosis.
 J Pediatr 153 (1): 127-32, 2008.
 [PUBMED Abstract]

 - Allen CE, Flores R, Rauch R, et al.: Neurodegenerative central nervous system Langerhans cell histiocytosis and coincident hydrocephalus treated with vincristine/cytosine arabinoside.
 Pediatr Blood Cancer 54 (3): 416-23, 2010.
 [PUBMED Abstract]

 - Bernstrand C, Cederlund K, Henter JI: Pulmonary function testing and pulmonary Langerhans cell histiocytosis.
 Pediatr Blood Cancer 49 (3): 323-8, 2007.
 [PUBMED Abstract]

 - Nanduri VR, Pritchard J, Levitt G, et al.: Long term morbidity and health related quality of life after multi-system Langerhans cell histiocytosis.
 Eur J Cancer 42 (15): 2563-9, 2006.
 [PUBMED Abstract]